 Who Is Cristiano Ronaldo?

-Born on February 5, 1985, Cristiano Ronaldo dos Santos Aveiro is a Portuguese soccer player with Manchester United.
+Born on February 5, 1985, Cristiano Ronaldo dos Santos Aveiro is a Portuguese soccer superstar.
 By 2003 — when he was just 16 years old — Manchester paid £12 million (over $14 million U.S. dollars) to sign him, a record fee for a player of his age.
 In the 2004 FA Cup final, Ronaldo scored Manchester's first three goals and helped them capture the championship.
-In 2008, he set a franchise record for goals scored.
-In 2009, Real Madrid paid a record $131 million for his services.
+He set a franchise record for goals scored in 2008, before Real Madrid paid a record $131 million for his services the following year.
+Among his many accomplishments, he has won a record-tying five Ballon d'Or awards for player of the year, and led Portugal to an emotional victory in the 2016 European Championship.
+In July 2018, Ronaldo embarked on a new phase of his career by signing with Italian Serie A club Juventus.

 Cristiano Ronaldo’s Salary and Net Worth